Tuesday, February 19, 2013

 "Hepatitis B vaccine contains yeast, aluminium, thimerosal and hepatitis B surface antigen epitopes, which may result in hepatitis B vaccine being associated with autoimmune diseases among susceptible adult vaccine recipients."
 6

-"The odds ratios (likelihood) of CNS inflammatory demyelination (central nervous system, inflammatory-related, degeneration of the outer layer of neurons, resulting in loss of nerve function) associated with HB vaccination were estimated.
-HB vaccine exposure more than 3 years before index date (the date that CNS inflammatory demyelination occurred) was associated with an increased trend (increased likelihood of 50%), essentially from the Engerix B vaccine (increased likelihood of 74%).
+"The odds ratios (likelihood) of CNS inflammatory demyelination (central nervous system, inflammatory-related, degeneration of the outer layer of neurons, resulting in loss of nerve function) associated with Hepatitis B vaccination were estimated.
+Hepatitis B vaccine exposure more than 3 years before index date (the date that CNS inflammatory demyelination occurred) was associated with an increased trend (increased likelihood of 50%), essentially from the Engerix B vaccine (increased likelihood of 74%).
 The odd ratio was particularly elevated for this brand in patients with confirmed multiple sclerosis (increased likelihood 2.8 fold)."
 7

 "The attributable risk of chronic arthritis following adult rubella vaccine ranged from 32 to 53 and from 5.1 to 9.0 following adult hepatitis B vaccine in comparison to the adult vaccine control groups.
 This study revealed that adult rubella and adult hepatitis B vaccines were statistically associated with chronic arthritis which persisted for at least one year."
 8

-"Hepatitis B vaccination was statistically associated by chi 2 analysis with gastrointestinal reactions including: hepatitis, gastrointestinal disease and liver function test abnormalities in comparison to our vaccine control groups."
+"Hepatitis B vaccination was statistically associated with gastrointestinal reactions including: hepatitis, gastrointestinal disease and liver function test abnormalities."
 9

 • It is likely that in the first 2 cases, an autoimmune reaction against some axonal (nerve fiber) or neuronal (nerve cell) components was triggered by the Hep B vaccination.
 It induced an acute sensory ataxic (loss of body control) polyneuropathy (simultaneous malfunction of numerous nerves) in case 1 and an acute motor and sensory axonal neuropathy (AMSAN) (degeneration of nerve fibers resulting in loss of body control) in case 2.

-• The third patient had a chronic inflammatory demyelinating (degeneration of the outer layer of neurons) polyneuropathy (simultaneous malfunction of numerous nerves), likely triggered by yellow fever vaccination."
+• The third patient had a chronic inflammatory demyelinating (degeneration of the outer layer of neurons) polyneuropathy (simultaneous malfunction of numerous nerves), likely triggered by yellow fever vaccination."10

-In NZ the hep B vaccine is combined with other vaccines into one combined vaccine, which has the brand name Infanrix Hexa.
+However for the majority of infants the hep B vaccine is combined with five other vaccines into one combined vaccine, which has the brand name Infanrix Hexa.
 As opposed to the side effects above which list longer term disorders, more immediate side effects are listed on the Infanrix Hexa data sheet:

 Events are listed within body systems and categorised by frequency according to the following definitions: